iiot2k/call_cpp_from_nodejs/setup.md

 ```

 Next we need also an editor.<br>
-You can use any editor but I recommend Visual Studio Code.
+You can use any editor but I recommend Visual Studio Code.<br>
+To install Visual Studio Code enter:<br>

 ```
 sudo apt update